brabster/tw-site-mkdocs/docs/posts/2024-02-08-pypi-downloads-danger/index.md

 ---
 title: $1,370 Gone in Sixty Seconds
 date: 2024-02-08
-category: Analytics
-tags:
+categories:
   - python
- - vulnerabilities
   - security
- - dbt
- - bigquery
+  - insights
- - finops
+  - operations
 ---

 Given a historical view of the [Safety DB](../2024-02-06-pypi-vulnerabilities-2/index.md), I need to get a historical view of PyPI downloads.
 The source dataset contains 274TB at time of writing, and grows every day - one naive query against that table could cost $1,370.
 A query over a single day can scan hundreds of GB, so I need to do some work to make it usable.